agnivchtj/dbt-pipeline-project/README.md

 To run the project with DBT we run ```dbt init``` and enter details such as project name (```data_pl```) and Snowflake account identifier as well as the names for the role, warehouse, database and schema we have created.
 Once authentication is successfully done we can make changes within DBT and these are then reflected in ```dbt_schema``` on Snowflake (as tables, views).

-In our ```dbt_project.yml``` file we instruct DBT to build all source tables as views in staging folder, while tables derived these are saved as marts:
+In our ```dbt_project.yml``` file we instruct DBT to build all source tables in staging folder as views in Snowflake, while tables derived from these are saved as marts:
 ```
 models:
   data_pl: